Setting Up restricted.utexas.edu on Mac OS X 10.7

 - Click the Wi-Fi icon at the top of the screen, then select Open Network Preferences.
 If your computer’s wireless feature is off, then select Turn Wi-Fi On.

-- Select guest.utexas.edu from the Network Name menu and wait until you are connected.
+- Select wifi-help.utexas.edu from the Network Name menu and wait until you are connected.

 - Open a Web browser.